 One-to-many peering procedure

 One-to-many peering occurs between an initiator PD (I-PD) and a number of responder PDs (R-PDs).
 The result of one-to-many peering is that the I-PD is peered with each one of the R-PDs.
 One-to-many peering doesn’t deal with peering between R-PDs.
-As illustrated in Figure 26_x, a one-to-many peering procedure may contain the following steps.
+As illustrated in Figure 26_x, a one-to-many peering procedure shall contain the following steps.

-An I-PD’s higher layer triggers one-to-many peering procedure with a Peering Request to its MAC layer (i.e. I-PD’s MAC layer).
+An I-PD’s higher layer triggers one-to-many peering procedure with an MLME-PEERING.request to its MAC layer (i.e. I-PD’s MAC layer).

-I-PD’s MAC receiving the Higher Layer’s Peering Request sends the Peering Request message to a number of targeted R-PDs’ MAC layers (i.e. the MAC layers of #i R-PD, #j R-PD, and #k R-PD).
+I-PD’s MAC receiving the Higher Layer’s MLME-PEERING.request broadcasts the Peering request command with an empty list of peered PDs.

-Each of the targeted R-PDs’ MAC layers (i.e. the MAC layers of #i R-PD, #j R-PD, and #k R-PD), respectively, receives the Peering Request message, then takes random backoff and sends ACK/NACK message to the I-PD’s MAC layer.
+Each of the targeted R-PDs’ MAC layers (i.e. the MAC layers of #i R-PD, #j R-PD, and #k R-PD), that receives the Peering request command, sends Enhanced ACK to the I-PD’s MAC layer.

-Each of the targeted R-PDs’ MAC layers (i.e. the MAC layers of #i R-PD, #j R-PD, and #k R-PD), respectively, sends the detected Peering Request message to its Higher Layer.

-I-PD’s MAC broadcasts a group ACK with a list of the peered R-PDs’ IDs.
-Upon receiving the group ACK, a R-PD that sent an ACK/NACK at step c) but is not appear in the list of peered R-PDs re-sends an ACK/NACK as of step c).
+I-PD’s MAC broadcasts the Peering request command with a list of the peered R-PDs’ IDs.
+Upon receiving the Peering request command, a R-PD that sent an Enhanced ACK at step c) but is not appear in the list of peered R-PDs sends an Enhanced ACK as of step c).

-Step e) is repeated up to three times before proceeding to next step.
-However, the repeat is omitted if I-PD has received ACK/NACK from all targeted R-PDs.
+Step d) is repeated up to three times before proceeding to next step.
+However, the repeat is omitted if I-PD has received Enhanced ACK from all targeted R-PDs.

+Each of the targeted R-PDs that are in the peered R-PD list, respectively, sends the MLME-PEERING.indication to its higher layer

-Each of the higher layers receiving the Peering Request (i.e. the higher layers of #i R-PD, #j R-PD, and #k R-PD), respectively, conducts Authentication and Authorization if required.
+Each of the higher layers receiving the MLME-PEERING.indication, respectively, conducts Authentication and Authorization if requested.

-Each of the higher layers receiving the Peering Request (i.e. the higher layers of #i R-PD, #j R-PD, and #k R-PD), respectively, decides either to accept the Peering Request or not and indicates it to its MAC layer accordingly.
+Each of the higher layers receiving MLME-PEERING.indication, respectively, decides either to accept the peering request or not and indicates it to its MAC layer accordingly with an MLME-PEERING.response.

-Each of the targeted R-PDs’ MAC layers (i.e. the MAC layers of #i R-PD, #j R-PD, and #k R-PD), respectively, sends Peering Response message to the I-PD’s MAC layer as directed by its higher layer.
+Each of the targeted R-PDs’ MAC layers, respectively, sends Peering response command to the I-PD’s MAC layer as directed by its higher layer.

-The I-PD’s MAC layer receives the Peering Response message and sends ACK/NACK message to the target R-PDs (i.e. the MAC layers of #i R-PD, #j R-PD, and #k R-PD).
+The I-PD’s MAC layer receives the peering response and sends an Immediate ACK.

-The I-PD’s MAC layer sends the Peering Response message to its higher layer.
+The I-PD’s MAC layer sends the MLME-PEERING.confirm to its higher layer.

-Links between I-PD and each of the targeted R-PDs (i.e., #i R-PD, #j R-PD, and #k R-PD) are respectively established.

-If anyone of the targeted R-PDs’ MAC layer, after sending Peering Response message, does not receive ACK/NACK message from the I-PD, it repeats step g).
+As a result of the above procedure, the one-to-many group is formed.

 Figure 26_x—One-to-many peering procedure message sequence chart